Trademark argument

-The trademark argument is an a priori argument for the existence of God developed by French philosopher and mathematician, René Descartes.
+The trademark argument is an a priori argument for the existence of God developed by the French philosopher and mathematician René Descartes.
+The name derives from the fact that the idea of God existing in each person "is the trademark, hallmark or stamp of their divine creator".

 In the Meditations Descartes provides two arguments for the existence of God.
 In Meditation V he presents a version of the ontological argument which attempts to deduce the existence of God from the nature of God; in Meditation III he presents an argument for the existence of God from one of the effects of God's activity.
 Descartes cannot start with the existence of the world or with some feature of the world for, at this stage of his argument, he has not established that the world exists.
-Instead, he starts with the fact that he has an idea of God and concludes “that the mere fact that I exist and have within me an idea of a most perfect being, that is, God, provides a very clear proof that God indeed exists.”
-He says, “it is no surprise that God, in creating me, should have placed this idea in me to be, as it were, the mark of the craftsman stamped on his work.”
+Instead, he starts with the fact that he has an idea of God and concludes "that the mere fact that I exist and have within me an idea of a most perfect being, that is, God, provides a very clear proof that God indeed exists."
+He says, "it is no surprise that God, in creating me, should have placed this idea in me to be, as it were, the mark of the craftsman stamped on his work."

 Underlying assumptions

-To understand Descartes’ argument it is necessary to understand some of the metaphysical assumptions that Descartes is using.
+To understand Descartes' argument it is necessary to understand some of the metaphysical assumptions that Descartes is using.